Abrinca/arx-tools/README.md

 - `.faa`: protein sequences (FASTA).
 If non-existent, it will automatically be generated from the `.gbk` file
 - `.ffn`: nucleotides file (FASTA).
 If non-existent, it will automatically be generated from the `.gbk` file
-- `.sqn`: required for submission to GenBank, not really used by OpenGenomeBrowser
+- `.sqn`: required for submission to GenBank, not really used by Arx
 - `.emapper.annotations`: Eggnog annotation file
 - `.XX`: custom annotation file (e.g. `EC`, `.GO`, etc.; any files with a suffix of two upper case letters are detected as custom annotations)
 - `_busco.txt`: BUSCO output file, content will be added to `genome.json`